Skip to Content

 This is a 20lb (5-gallon) DOT propane cylinder.
 Some RVs, particularly towables and smaller RVs, have one or two of these portable tanks temporarily mounted on board.

-Large propane tanks such as those for residential propane are much larger.
+Large propane tanks, such as those for residential propane, are typically much larger.
 500-gallon tanks, for example, can hold sufficient liquid propane fuel to heat your home, run a large generator, provide fuel for a pool heater, and more.
 The size of this type of tank depends on the size of your home.
-The tank itself is delivered empty and then you contract with a delivery service for regular propane delivery.
+The tank itself is delivered empty, and then you contract with a delivery service for regular propane delivery.

-An RV can be connected to a large propane tank, and many RVers who are stationary for extended periods of time do this.
+An RV can be connected to a large, external propane tank, and many RVers who are stationary for extended periods of time do this.
 We’ve done this ourselves, in fact.
 We have a post on how we accomplished this: RV external propane connection.

 Peter with a large permanently installed ASME propane tank